Get Matched With Photography Programs

 These professionals create images that are used for the purpose of showcasing commercial products or services.
 Graphic Artists generally use software tools such as are found in the Adobe Creative Suite, to manipulate photographs, digital drawings, and text in an aesthetically pleasing manner.

-Career Outlook
+Job Outlook

 Unfortunately, the Bureau of Labor Statistics (BLS) shows that this occupational group will see a decline through 2026.
 Presumably the ubiquity of stock photography outlets, the advances in cellphone camera technology, and the availability of affordable photo manipulation technology has devalued the profession.
-The BLS speculates that the profession will decline in terms of salaried photographers as more companies resort to freelance workers.
+The BLS speculates that the profession will decline in terms of losing salaried photographers as more companies resort to freelance workers.

 Advancing From Here